How to Automate Content Creation with AI Without Losing the Human Touch

 Edit phase

-- weak examples
+- better examples

-- transitions between sections
+- smoother transitions

 - internal links